 30-day implementation checklist (sprint plan)

 Use this plan to operationalize Cybersecurity in the Age of AI without boiling the ocean.
-Re-run it quarterly.
+Re-run it quarterly and report results in one page.

 Week 1 — Identity & access